 Geography of Unnao

 Unnao famed for its tanneries and cuisines, is parallelogram shaped and positioned within latitudes 26o 8’ North and 27o 2’ North, while its longitudinal co-ordinates extend between 80o3’ East and 81o3’ East.
 It is bordered on North, East and South by the districts of Hardoi, Lucknow and Raebareli respectively while the river Ganga to the west separates Unnao from Kanpur and Fatehpur.
-The district extends over an area of roughly 4589 square km.
+This district in Uttar Pradesh extends over an area of roughly 4589 square km.

 Topography of Unnao